StinaAxelsson/contactbook-project3/README.md

 ## User Stories
 As a user I want...
 * ..that the programme is simple to understand and what it is about.
-* .. to get feedback of what is happening when navigate thru the programme/app.
+* .. to get feedback of what is happening when navigate thrue the programme/app.
 * .. to add contact, be able to see all my saved contacts and to delete one or all.
 * .. ways to get back to start or menu easy.
-* ..

 ## Site Owner Goals
 As a developer of this programme, my goals was..
 * To build a programme that can store and add information from a user.
 * Make it easy for user to understand what it is about and how to use it.
 * To make functions that add and store user inputs in API google sheets.
 * Create functions like add a contact, open exisiting contacts and delete.
-* Make

 ## Structure
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/flowchart.jpg)